CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/development-validation.md

 OMOP-CDM v5.4 is a relational SQL model, while Beacon v2 Models are hierarchical JSON schemas.
 For example, OMOP stores clinical facts across tables such as `PERSON`, `CONDITION_OCCURRENCE`, `MEASUREMENT`, `OBSERVATION`, `PROCEDURE_OCCURRENCE`, and `SPECIMEN`; Beacon `individuals` and `biosamples` represent related information as nested JSON objects.

-The OMOP-to-BFF mappings were developed to bridge that difference while keeping the converted JSON structurally valid against Beacon v2 schemas.
-During development, generated BFF files were iteratively validated with `bff-tools validate`; schema errors were then addressed in the runtime conversion code by refining mappings, adding required defaults, and correcting data types.
-This is why some apparently artificial defaults exist: they are there to satisfy required Beacon structure when the source model has no direct equivalent.
+The OMOP-to-BFF mapping bridges those structures.
+Reference BFF files are checked with `bff-tools validate`, and schema errors are corrected in the runtime mapping, defaults, or type handling.
+Some defaults exist because Beacon requires a value for which the source OMOP row has no direct equivalent.

 Validation was also supported by dataset-specific checks: